gradle/gradle-build-action/README.md

 The recommended way to use the `gradle-build-action` is in an initial "Setup Gradle" step, with subsquent steps invoking Gradle directly with a `run` step.
 This makes the action minimally invasive, and allows a workflow to configure and execute a Gradle execution in any way.

-Most of the functionality of the `gradle-build-action` is applied via Gradle init-scripts, and so will apply to all subsequent Gradle executions on the runner, no matter how Gradle is invoked.
+The `gradle-build-action` works by configuring environment variables and by adding a set of Gradle init-scripts to the Gradle User Home.
+These will apply to all Gradle executions on the runner, no matter how Gradle is invoked.
 This means that if you have an existing workflow that executes Gradle with a `run` step, you can add an initial "Setup Gradle" Step to benefit from caching, build-scan capture and other features of the gradle-build-action.

 ```yaml